mqAncientHistory/Lat-Epig/README.md

 ## Description

-This programme allows to extracts the output of a search query from the [Epigraphik-Datenbank  Clauss / Slaby (EDCS)](http://www.manfredclauss.de/) in a reproducible manner and saves it as a TSV file (i.e, tab separated value) that can be easily opened in your favourite spreadsheet software, or as a JSON file.
+This programme allows to extracts the output of a search query from the [Epigraphik-Datenbank  Clauss / Slaby (EDCS)](http://www.manfredclauss.de/) in a reproducible manner and saves it as a TSV file (i.e. *tab separated value*) that can be easily opened in your favourite spreadsheet software, or as a JSON file.
 The search results can be also plotted to a map of the Roman Empire, along with the system of the Roman Provinces, roads, and cities.
 More on the used datasets in the `Data Sources` section.

 ## Cite this software